 To evaluate the robustness of each model and optimization procedure given different combination of samples, multiple tests were performed.
 Landscape genetics data were simulated using 1) an univariate framework to validate resGF ability to generate a resistance surface.
-First, the GF method is compared with ResistanceGA in its ability to identify a true resistance surface among a competing set of surfaces.
-The correlation between resulting surface using resistanceGA, resGFoptimization was also assessed.
-2) A multilayer resistance surface approach investigated the ability of each of the three methods to correctly weight the contribution of each landscape.
-3) Finally, resGF was compared with the optimization method and Estimated Effective Migration Surface (EEMS) (Petkova et al. 2016) using on a previously published datasets.
+First, the GF method is compared with ResistanceGA and LCTA in their ability to identify a true resistance surface among a competing set of surfaces.
+A resistance surface generated using species distribution model (SDM) was also implemented.
+The SDM method serves as a non-genetic-based method to contrast the results.
+Correlations between resulting surfaces using resistanceGA, resGF, LCTA and SDM were recorded at each iteration.
+2) A multilayer resistance surface approach investigated the ability of each of the three genetic methods to correctly weight the contribution of each landscape.
+3) Finally, resGF was compared with the LCTA optimization method and Estimated Effective Migration Surface (EEMS) (Petkova et al. 2016) using on a previously published datasets.

 Univariate scenarios

 In our univariate scenario, we aimed to represent populations which were naturally distributed along a gradient (Script: sim_single_cont_surface.R).
 For each simulation, we used the same neutral landscape surface (100x100 cells) as described in Peterman & Pope, (2021).
-We generated a spatially correlated Gaussian random field (“gaus”) with an autocorrelation range of seven and a magnitude of variation of 25; a fractional Brownian motion (“fbm”) with a fractal dimension of 0.5 using NLMR v1.0 R package (Sciaini et al. 2018) as well a composite surface (“com_surface”) combining the two surfaces using the Combine_Surfaces function in ResistanceGA.
+We generated a spatially correlated Gaussian random field (“gaus”) with an autocorrelation range of seven and a magnitude of variation of 25; a fractional Brownian motion (“fbm”) with a fractal dimension of 0.5 using NLMR v1.0 R package (Sciaini et al. 2018) as well a composite surface (“composite_surface”) combining the two surfaces using the Combine_Surfaces function in ResistanceGA which allowed to obtain a landscape correlated to the other two surfaces.
+The resulting rasters cover a gradient and resemble the temperature and precipitation variables commonly used in habitat modelling (Fig. 2 and Fig. S1).
 In this univariate scenario, we aimed at maximising the effects of isolation by environment and minimizing the effects due to distance to investigate the power of resGF and ResistanceGA to identify the true surface.
-The Gaussian random field surface served as our true surface (only surface influencing movement).
+The different surfaces served alternatively as our true surface (only surface influencing movement).
 An artificial gradient of 200 SNPs for 10,000 individuals was generated using the R package coenocliner v0.2 (Simpson 2016) with the coenocline function and the Gaussian response model and Bernoulli countModel options.
 The resulting count matrix was converted into a genind object and subsampled to retain 50 individuals and 200 biallelic SNPs.
-The 50 final individuals were mapped to the closest value on raster (Fig. 2)ur gene flow estimate (calculated as 1 - pairwise proportion of shared alleles (DPS)) were calculated in adegenet v2.1.3 (Jombart 2008).https://github.com/MVan35/resGF)
+The 50 final individuals were mapped to the closest value on the true raster (Fig. 2).
+Mapping the genotypes to their closest value onto the true raster allowed to obtain individuals which where spatially structured according to the gradient generated with coenocliner.
+Our gene flow estimate (calculated as 1 - pairwise proportion of shared alleles (DPS)) were calculated in adegenet v2.1.3 (Jombart 2008).
+Although the species movement was not explicitly modelled, this framework allowed to obtain individuals structured according to our simulated environmental variable which allowed to generate resistance surfaces under the tested methods.
+To account for spatial autocorrelation, principal coordinates of neighbour matrices (PCNMs) were computed in vegan v2.5-7 R package and the first half of the positive PCNMs were retained for the gradient forest models as previously suggested (Dray et al. 2006; Manel et al. 2010).
+An example of the residuals is provided on Fig. S7.

+Five hundred trees were run per iterations using default parameters and including a correlation threshold of 0.5 (Strobl et al. 2008).
+The resulting GF object was passed into the resGF function to obtain our final resistance surface (https://github.com/MVan35/resGF).